iamdeveloper120/petapi/README.md

 - `app/Http/Controllers/Api` - Contains all the api controllers
 - `app/Http/Middleware` - Contains the JWT auth middleware
 - `app/Http/Requests/Api` - Contains all the api form requests
-- `app/RealWorld/Favorite` - Contains the files implementing the favorite feature
-- `app/RealWorld/Filters` - Contains the query filters used for filtering api requests
-- `app/RealWorld/Follow` - Contains the files implementing the follow feature
-- `app/RealWorld/Paginate` - Contains the pagination class used to paginate the result
-- `app/RealWorld/Slug` - Contains the files implementing slugs to articles
-- `app/RealWorld/Transformers` - Contains all the data transformers
 - `config` - Contains all the application configuration files
 - `database/factories` - Contains the model factory for all the models
 - `database/migrations` - Contains all the database migrations